Recordings/Discussions

 Byron Janis interrupted his career in the late 1960’s at the onset of an illness, and temporarily resumed it in 1972.
 Soon however, his concert appearances became more rare.
 In 1973, at the climax of his career, he began to suffer from psoriatic arthritis in his hands and wrists.
 In spite of the attendant physical and emotional distress, he continued to practise five or six hours a day and continued his concert schedule.
 In 1975 he was still playing F. Chopin études in concert without the audience knowing his suffering.
 However by 1984, when all the remedies he had tried had failed, he was now taking large doses of drugs.
 This state of affairs, combined with the thought of being unable to play the piano, understandably led to mental depression.
 ‘It was a life-and-death struggle for me every day for years.’
 On February 25, 1985, he gave a special concert at the White House in Washington, D.C., at which time his illness was publicly disclosed.
 The ailment had not prevented him from continuing to play piano well, but it often made it impossible to play to his former high standard.
 The painful and crippling condition eventually required a series of surgeries to restore movement to his hands and wrists, used medication, and also found that acupuncture helped him.
 In an interview with ABC he explained, “Arthritis has taught me to look inside myself for new sources of strength and creativity.
 It has given my life a new intensity.
 I have arthritis, but it does not have me.”
 He recovered sufficiently to resume performing and recording commercially and continues to do so today.
 He continued his performing career and even made two highly acclaimed CD’s.

 In the meantime, Byron Janis devoted much of his energy to teaching, composing, and humanitarian concerns.
-He has taught since 1962, and from 1987 has given classes at the Manhattan School of Music.
+He taught since 1962, and from 1987 gave classes at the Manhattan School of Music.
 In 1986, he became a spokesperson for the Arthritis Foundation as its National Ambassador to the Arts, often playing in fund-raising concerts.
 He works on the Board and Music Advisory Committee for Pro Musicus, an international organization devoted to helping young artists.
 He recently completed his autobiography.

 Byron Janis is renowned internationally as one of the world's greatest concert pianists.
 A pianist following the Grand Tradition, Janis is one of a group of American pianists born in the 1920’s, including Gary Graffman, William Kapell and Van Cliburn, who were greatly influenced by Vladimir Horowitz.
 He specialised in the big Romantic concertos by S. Rachmaninov, Prokofiev, F. Liszt and Tchaikovsky.